Board of Director Biographies

 Sara Brown, CFCM, Fellow—Director

-Sara Brown is currently a contracting officer for the Air Force Research Laboratory at Kirtland AFB, New Mexico.
-Sara has worked the past seven years in contract management for the Air Force Material Command at Tinker AFB; the U.S. Special Operations Command in Tampa, Florida; and the Air Force Space Command in Albuquerque, New Mexico and Los Angeles, California.
-She has been a member of NCMA since 2008, and has served as treasurer, as well as award, university outreach, and membership chairs of her various chapters.
+Sara Brown is currently a contract administrator for Ball Aerospace and Technology Corporation.
+She started her contracting career in 2005 with the United States Air Force and has been a member of NCMA since 2008.
+Sara has served as treasurer, awards, university outreach, and membership chairs of her various chapters.
 Nationally, she has presented at four major conferences and has been published in Contract Management magazine.
 Sara graduated from Oklahoma State University with a bachelor's degree in marketing and received her master's degree in public administration from the University of Oklahoma.
-She is also a graduate of the distinguished Contract Management Leadership Development Program .
+She is also a graduate of the distinguished Contract Management Leadership Development Program.

 Michelle M. Currier, CPCM, CFCM., Fellow—Director